Smells Like Gen X • Billboard Year-End Songs

 Because 1991 still worshipped the giant pop ballad, and Paula Abdul knew how to turn one into an event.
 “Rush Rush” is lush, dramatic, and designed to make every emotion feel 40% larger than it was five minutes ago.
 The piano line sets the mood, the vocal keeps it intimate enough to care, and the chorus goes for maximum sweep without collapsing into cheese.

-Its real power, though, was that it expanded Paula’s image.
+Its real power was that it expanded Paula’s image.
 Before this, a lot of her biggest hits leaned rhythmic, danceable, and tightly choreographed.
 “Rush Rush” let her go softer and more cinematic, which broadened her appeal while keeping her squarely in the middle of mainstream pop.
-That balance made it huge.
 It gave the public a ballad they could take seriously without asking them to stop liking the pop star they already knew.

 Gen X Rewind